Give the gift of theatre

 + More Info +

-This year’s charming adventure Dick Whittington is full of laughter, mischief, magic and plenty of panto sparkle.
+Join us for the tradition that is an Oxford Playhouse pantomime.
+There’s a charming adventure on the way with Dick Whittington, full of laughter, mischief, magic and plenty of panto sparkle.
 Brought to you by the brilliant team who created Sleeping Beauty and Jack & The Beanstalk.

 Proper crafty Liam Rattagher and his dodgy brother Noel are conjuring up a masterplan to take over the world.
 They want things to be just how they like them…. bland!
 Can our hero Dick Whittington get rid of all the dull and make Britannia cool again?
 Maybe, but they’ll need a bit of the help from a magical cat and a gang of unlikely sidekicks.